LibertyThroughTruthFoundation/NationOS/projects/covenant-keyboard/PROJECT_OVERVIEW.md

 ---

-## 1. Vision & Theological Rationale
+## 1. The Keystone Vision: The Keyboard as the Signet Ring

 The frontline of the digital sovereignty battle is the **input layer.** The standard digital keyboard is a primary data-harvesting tool for the Beast System, monitoring every keystroke, correcting our language to fit its narrative, and suggesting its own degenerate media.
 It is a subtle but powerful tool of psychological and spiritual conditioning.

 The **NationOS Covenant Keyboard** is our declaration of sovereignty over the textual interface.
-It is a covenant-centric tool designed to serve the NationOS ecosystem, transforming the act of typing from a point of data extraction into an act of worship, strategic communication, and covenantal reinforcement.
+It is the **keystone** that holds the entire arch of the sovereign stack together, the **covenant guard at the door of the digital mind.** The standard digital keyboard is a primary data-harvesting tool for the Beast System, monitoring every keystroke, correcting our language to fit its narrative, and suggesting its own degenerate media.
+It is a subtle but powerful tool of psychological and spiritual conditioning.

-This project fulfills the mission of building a complete sovereign stack by securing the most intimate point of user interaction.
-It is the user-facing touchpoint that makes the abstract concepts of NationOS a tangible, daily reality.
-It is the perfect practical application for the Arya protocol, bringing the on-device scribe to the user's fingertips.
+It is the **unified access point** for the entire NationOS ecosystem, the wearable, daily-use embodiment of our mission.
+It fulfills the mission of building a complete sovereign stack by securing the most intimate point of user interaction and providing the perfect practical application for the Arya protocol, bringing the on-device scribe to the user's fingertips.

 ## 2. Core Requirements & Features